-You might have experience the situation where you came across DLL files which do not work with given software due to some lack of .dll files.
-Once you get this information you start looking for the solution on the net to get that DLL file, place it in correct folds and get the software running.
+You might have to experience the situation where you came across DLL files that do not work with the given software due to some lack of .dll files.
+Once you get this information you start looking for the solution on the Internet to get that DLL file, place it in correct folds and get the software running.
 And that’s it – problem solved about DLL files.

 Yet, it should be interesting to know more about these files.
-They look important, as their absence does not allow a program to run, so what are they and how they work?
-Let’s know about it.
+They look important, as their absence does not allow a program to run, so get to know what is a dll file and how does dll works?

 What are DLL files?

 DLL stands for “Dynamic-Link Library”, and it is Microsoft execution of the shared library concept in the Microsoft Windows and OS/2 operating systems.
-They are equally important as EXEs, but given different name for clarity in the linking process.
-However, DLL file cannot be implemented directly and therefore tools like rundll.exe and rundll32.exe is required.
+They are equally important as EXEs but given a different name for clarity in the linking process.

 Visualize two different files – “example.exe,” a common executable file, and “library.dll,” a DLL file that is by that executable.
 How these both files are connected by the operating system when “example.exe” runs?